mostafa-ehab22/OLX-Web-Scraper/README.md

 # Overview

-This Python script fetches item listings from OLX (Dubizzle), extracts item names and prices, and calculates the lowest and average prices.
+This Python script fetches item listings from OLX (Dubizzle), extracts item names and prices, then calculates the lowest and average prices.
 It saves the results locally in a CSV for easy access and even handles both English and Arabic languages using regex magic!

 # Features